-MPCS staff/administration follows a progressive discipline policy when scholars break the above rules.
+MPCS staff/administration will initiate the following disciplinary measures when scholars break the above rules:

-MPCS also adheres to California Educational Code Law when it comes to scholar disciplineand safety.
+MPCS also adheres to California Educational Code Law when it comes to scholar discipline and safety.
 Suspension and expulsion procedures will be followed according to California Educational Code Law and/or as listed in the Manzanita Charter Board policies in the suspension/expulsion section.